arifoglu/php-tutorial/docker-mysql/Readme.md

 * We will change some things (container name , password , mysql tag ...)

                     docker run --name arifoglu-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=arifoglu -d mysql:8.0

+* We have to open MySQl workbench in our local machine.
+We'll be connect from localhost to mySql via MySQL workbench.